-Disclosure (January 1 - December 31, 2023) Quantity Offics No. of substantiated complaints on marketing and labeling 48 0 # No. of complaints addressed N/A 49 # # Which stakeholders are affected?
-Stakeholder older Issues That Influence Their Assessments and Decisions (in relation to marketing and labeling) Stockholders Customer satisfaction and upholding the rights of customers - potential reputational impact that may lead to divestment Customers/Clients Customer satisfaction Upholding the rights of customers Government - Customer satisfaction - Upholding the rights of customers Community Customer satisfaction and upholding the rights of customers, which allow members of the community to decide whether to patronize the Public, inc. media Products and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Customer satisfaction and upholding the rights of customers - potential reputational impact
+2.56.65a.6 (5aaa.) = December 31, 2023, Qualitity 05 No. of substantiated co omplaints on marketing and labeling 48 0 # No. of complaints addr No. of complaints addressed N/A 49 # Which stakeholders ar e affected?
+Stakeholder Issues That Influence Their Assessments ar nd Decisions (in relation on to marketing and labeling) Stockholders Customer satisfaction and upholding the rig may lead to divestment ghts of customers - po tential reputational impact that Customers/Clients Customer satisfaction Upholding the rights of customers Government Customer satisfaction Upholding the rights of customers Community Customer satisfaction and upholding the ri community to decide whether to patronize ich allow members of the Public, inc. media Products and services of the organization - customers in the community can affect its objectives Customer satisfaction and upholding the right ability to implement it ts strategies and achieve its